im-hanzou/blockpad-autoref/README.md

 ```bash
 python3 main.py
 ```
-- Then insert your Referral Code, ex: `TZSXOS`
+- Then insert your Referral Code, ex: `V779JC`
 # Notes
 - Run this bot, use my referral code if you don't have one.
 - You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.